DQS: History

-DQS was founded in 1985 in Berlin and was the first German certification body.
+DQS was founded in 1985 as Deutsche Gesellschaft für Qualitätssicherung in Berlin and later renamed to Deutsche Gesellschaft zur Zertifizierung von Managementsystemen.
+It was the first German certification body for management systems.
 The aim of the founding partners, DGQ (German Society for Quality) and DIN (German Institute for Standardization), was mainly to promote the German economy.
 The foundation overlapped with the publication of the first drafts of the ISO 9000 series of standards, which also include the most important quality standard worldwide today: ISO 9001.